youegraillot/backmarket-watcher/README.md

 ## Acknowlegment

-This project is a fork of [node-toogoodtogo-watcher](https://github.com/marklagendijk/node-toogoodtogo-watcher)
+This project has been forked from [node-toogoodtogo-watcher](https://github.com/marklagendijk/node-toogoodtogo-watcher)